1. For students who take in information with their senses: When presenting lessons:

 6. Interpersonal, values-based students like working in groups, especially harmonious groups.

 - To promote harmonious groups, provide students with guidelines on how to work best in a group.

 - Show the “people” impact of what’s being taught, especially its importance to the individuals involved.

 7. Extraverted students learn by explaining to others.
 They do not know if they understand the subject until they try to explain it to themselves or others.
 Allow time for participation and discussion.
 Use Think, Pair, Shares and Peer Assisted Learning.

 8. Introverted students want to develop frameworks that integrate or connect the subject matter.
 To engage Introverts:

 - Provide written materials ahead – especially if you want discussion or decisions immediately.

-- Pause when asking for response – 20 seconds is effective (but hard for Extroverts.)
+- Pause when asking for a response – 20 seconds is effective (but hard for Extroverts.)